c-toolbox/C-Play/docs/docs/system-integration/mediamtx.md

 ---
 title: MediaMTX streams
-sidebar_position: 5
+sidebar_position: 6
 ---

 # MediaMTX streams in C-Play

 [MediaMTX](https://github.com/bluenviron/mediamtx) is a small real-time media server that can receive video from cameras, encoders, OBS, or WebRTC senders and republish it over RTSP, RTMP, HLS, SRT, and WebRTC.
 C-Play can ask a MediaMTX server which streams it currently serves and turn any of them into a **Stream layer** with a correct RTSP or SRT URL.
 If the server has WebRTC enabled (`webrtc: yes`), streams can additionally be added as a **WebRTC layer** that pulls via WHEP.

-C-Play uses **RTSP** as the primary protocol, because it gives the lowest latency with mpv-based playback and works with TCP transport on restrictive networks. **SRT** is offered as an alternative for UDP-friendly networks; it is played by the same Stream layer (the bundled mpv/ffmpeg build includes libSRT).
+We recommend **WebRTC** whenever it is available, as it gives the lowest latency of all supported protocols. **RTSP** remains a solid default — it works with TCP transport on restrictive networks and is what C-Play has historically used for stream playback. **SRT** is offered as an alternative for UDP-friendly, lossy or long-distance networks; both RTSP and SRT are played by the same Stream layer (the bundled mpv/ffmpeg build includes libSRT).

 ## Enable the MediaMTX control API